 The issuing bank also confirmed, by an authenticated swift message that, the acceptance of documents and the remittance of funds with a value maturity date.

-Confirming bank sent its objections to the issuing bank via authenticated swift message 3 days after issuing bank's swift messages have been received.
-Confirming bank claimed that the court ordered to stopped the payment to the beneficiary but according to UCP 600 rules the confirming bank are the owner of the receivables and entitled to receive the counter-value without any further delay.
+The confirming bank claimed that the court ordered to stopped the payment to the beneficiary, but according to UCP 600 rules the confirming banks are the owner of the receivables and entitled to receive the counter-value without any further delay.

 Below you can find the summary of the swift message sent from confirming bank to the issuing bank.